 - References must be included with data and slides.

 - There must be appropriate evaluation of symposium content and speakers, as well as a final attendance count.
-Please email evaluation summary to email@example.com
+Please email the evaluation summary to firstname.lastname@example.org.

 - Applications will be scored based on the information provided.
-This score will determine which symposia are selected as well as determine whether the preferred time slot is assigned.
+This score will determine which symposia are selected as well as whether the preferred time slot is assigned.
 ASH cannot guarantee the preferred time slot or a separate room for food functions.
-In addition, ASH cannot guarantee FSS will be scheduled during a different time from other presentations covering similar
+In addition, ASH cannot guarantee FSS will be scheduled during a different time from other presentations covering similar topics.

 - A formal study section will score applications based on the quality of the proposal.
-The study section will be looking for scientific merit, audience interest in the topic, and uniqueness of the symposium (i.e. not similar to any of the ASH education or scientific sessions, or duplicating one of last year’s FSS).
+The study section will be looking for scientific merit, audience interest in the topic, and uniqueness of the symposium (i.e. not similar to any of the ASH Education or Scientific sessions or duplicating one of last year’s FSS).

-- The study section’s scores are confidential and the decision of the study section is final.
+- The study section’s scores are confidential, and the decision of the study section is final.

 - All relevant information should be included in the written application.